 Probably the nicest Trail Running in Europe, it takes place in the area of Monte Bar, during the month of June.
 The event gathers 1600 competitors, coming from more than 30 countries and running in different categories.
 The path runs on the ridges of the region, with 3800 meters of difference in height, offering a breathtaking view.
 In 2015 and in 2016 Scenic Trail received the "Swiss Ultra Trail Awards" as best Trail Running race Switzerland.

 The Val Colla Valley

-This valley is considered the green lung of Greater Lugano, which originated from a merging-process of different municipalities and was finalized with a referendum on November 20, 2011.
+This valley is considered the green lung of the town of Lugano, which originated from a merging-process of different municipalities and was finalized with a referendum on November 20, 2011.
 The valley offers a natural setting with forests of beech, birch, spruce, chestnut and larch, rich with pastures where farmers used to bring their cattle to graze during the summer months.
 During the winter months, however, many of them left the valley and travelled far and wide in the Ticino, Lombardy and Piedmont regions as "tinkerers", repairing pots and utensils of all kinds, especially those made from copper.
 The carriage road was built in the mid-nineteenth century.
-The river Cassarate flows through Val Colla, boasting a current population of approximately 600 people, and runs through the city of Lugano before flowing into Lake Ceresio.
+The river Cassarate flows through this valley, boasting a current population of approximately 600 people, and runs through the city of Lugano before flowing into Lake Ceresio.

 The Last Supper of Ponte Capriasca

 To art lovers who decide to tackle the slopes of Monte Bar, we recommend a short detour to Ponte Capriasca, a village located just a few minutes drive from Corticiasca, the starting point of the walk to Monte Bar.
 As you reach this point follow the signs to Tesserete and later those for Ponte Capriasca.